Kotlin/kotlinx.serialization/docs/polymorphism.md

 data class OkResponse<out T>(val data: T) : Response<T>()
 ```

-Kotlin serialization does not have a builtin strategy represent the actually provided argument type for the
+Kotlin serialization does not have a builtin strategy to represent the actually provided argument type for the
 type parameter `T` when serializing a property of the polymorphic type `OkResponse<T>`.
 We have to provide this
 strategy explicitly when defining the serializers module for the `Response`.
 In the below example we
 use `OkResponse.serializer(...)` to retrieve